dogsheep/dogsheep-photos/README.md

     $ photos-to-sqlite upload photos.db ~/Desktop

 The command will only upload photos that have not yet been uploaded, based on their sha256 hash.

+To see what the command would do without uploading any files, use the `--dry-run` option.